Mexico's president increasingly backed against a wall in managing Trump relationship

 “There aren't really any incentives for Trump,” Tapia said.
 “Because his winning strategy has been to get what he wants with the threat of tariffs.”

-It's left Sheinbaum with few alternatives at a time when tensions have piqued in Latin America due to the U.S. strike in the Caribbean.
+It's left Sheinbaum with few alternatives at a time when tensions have peaked in Latin America due to the U.S. strike in the Caribbean.

 The move ruffled the feathers of a number of leaders across Latin America, who still grapple with the complicated legacy and violent fallout of past American intervention in the region.
 Following the meeting with Rubio, Mexico's government once again reminded the Trump administration of the importance of operating in the region "without subordination” and respecting allies.